apache/beam/website/www/site/content/en/documentation/ml/online-clustering.md

 ### StatefulOnlineClustering
 As the data is coming in a streaming fashion, so to cluster them we need an iterative clustering algorithm like BIRCH.
-As, the algorithm is iterative, we need a mechanism to store the previous state so that when a twitter text arrives, it can be updated accordingly.  ** Stateful Processing ** enables a `DoFn` with the ability to have a persistent state which can be read and written during the processing of each element.
+As, the algorithm is iterative, we need a mechanism to store the previous state so that when a twitter text arrives, it can be updated accordingly.  * Stateful Processing * enables a `DoFn` to have persistent state which can be read and written during the processing of each element.
 One can read about Stateful Processing in the official documentation from Beam: [Link](https://beam.apache.org/blog/stateful-processing/).

 In this example, every time a new message is Read from PubSub, we retrieve the existing state of the clustering model, update it and write it back to the state.